Whether you’re looking to relocate or just want to see how your state stacks up, here are some of the most expensive states to live in across the U.S.

 Hawaii, the island state and a popular vacation spot, tops the list as a highly sought-after location.
 With its year-round warm climate and tropical appeal, who wouldn’t want to live here?

 However, renting a place in Hawaii costs somewhere around $1,507, according to the median gross rent.
 Its RPP is 118.4, and this is mostly due to high food, electricity and gas prices.
 People generally make around $74,511, as the median household income reflects.
+This makes Hawaii the most expensive state to live in.

 2. District of Columbia